 Our soil products can help put the nitrogen cycle to work for you and your plants.

-Redmond’s soil products provide the best Mother Nature has to offer:
+Redmond’s soil products provide the best Mother Nature has to offer.
+Redmond's Mineralyte soil amendment offer all 3 of these amazing resources in a single package!

 - Full spectrum of sea minerals: to invigorate nitrogen fixing bacteria, increase EC levels, and provide a more complete nutrient profile that just NPK (nitrogen, phosphorus, potassium)